ASSOCIATE MISSION PARTNERS

 - Please pray for Alistair that his work permit application can be successfully resolved on a missionary visa.

 Alistair and Rachel are Associate Mission Partners..
 They are developing two projects in the Holy Land, both of which give opportunity for the Grace of God to be made known:

-2. A Christian Outdoor Education Centre in Galilee, working through the local Church - includes teaching on a shared homeland and unity between the Churches in the Holy Land.
+2. Christian outdoor pursuits with local young adults in Galilee, working through the local Church - includes teaching on a shared homeland and unity & equality between the Churches in the Holy Land.

 PRAYER POINTS - 2019

-- The implemenation of a local Church twinning programme between the Isle of Skye, Scotland and Amman, Jordan.
-This should activate a Church Partnership to facilitate more refugee respite camps where Shabab Sahra are service providers;
+- That the implemenation of a local Church twinning programme between the Isle of Skye, Scotland and Amman, Jordan would continue to go well.
+This should activate a Church Partnership to facilitate more refugee respite camps where a registered young adults association, Shabab Sahra, are service providers;

 Some volunteers just want occasional support from CTBI Christians Abroad.
 They may need help with identifying a project but don't want any other assistance.
 They may just want insurance and general information and support as they going to be overseas for a considerable time and don't need help with finding a placement...they may already have a contact.
 Such associate volunteers are helped by CTBI Christians Abroad being there when they need them but do not necessarily require continuing support.
 All of our insurance clients who take out annual insurance are associate volunteers of CTBI Christians Abroad and are offered inclusion in the TravelWell programme at no extra cost.